Professional, supportive, and caring assistance is available for individuals who are experiencing symptoms of mental illness.

-- Challenges with perception or normal thought process such as hearing voices, uncontrollable thoughts, difficulty thinking clearly, threats of harming self or others, etc.
+- Perception or normal thought processes: challenges such as hearing voices, uncontrollable thoughts, difficulty thinking clearly, threats of harming self or others, etc.

-- Behavior: may include violence, lethargy, criminal acts
+- Behavior: may include violence, lethargy, or criminal acts

 - Assessment, evaluation, and eligibility screening for specific services